 A relatively short drive into the Santa Monica Mountains, Malibu Creek State Park in Calabasas yields a delightful surprise come autumn.
 The winding roads are surrounded by golden-hued sycamore trees.
 Continue into adjacent Tapia County Park for a fun picnic and leaf-piling party under a canopy of old oak trees.
-Parking is currently $12 for the day, $9 for 3 hours, $6 for 2 hours, or $3 for 1 hour.

 Located up the 2 Freeway through La Cañada Flintridge and into the San Gabriel Mountains, this drive boasts some lovely colors as you gain elevation.
 Pay a visit to the famous Mount Wilson Observatory to see more beautiful foliage and to please the budding family astronomer.
 The Observatory website has information on tours, special events, and exhibits.
 A US Forest Service Adventure Pass is required to park at the Observatory.
-(NOTE: Angels Crest Highway is open to Red Box Junction, the turn off to the Observatory.
-The rest of Angeles Crest Highway is closed due to a landslide.
-Check the website for updates on the re-opening of the highway above the Observatory.)

-3. Oak Glen
+4. Oak Glen

-Begin 1.5 hours south of LA in the lovely Orange County town of San Juan Capistrano, and from there pick up the Ortega Highway (also known as historic route 74) and head northeast to Lake Elsinore.
+Begin 1.5 hours south of LA in the lovely Orange County town of San Juan Capistrano, and from there pick up the Ortega Highway (also known as historic Route 74) and head northeast to Lake Elsinore.
 This scenic fall route through the Ortega Mountains will take your breath away.
 Equally breathless are the hairpin twists and turns on the road.
 Rumor has it this highway is a haunted one: a colorful and spooky Halloween treat.